magdyMohammed20/masaq-task/README.md

 `NextAuth.js` to handle authentication in a `Next.js` app.
 `i18next` to handle internationalization.
 `NProgress` to show a progress bar at the top when a page changes.
+`redux` for state management
+`reduxjs/toolkit` for API caching and data fetching

 the application uses a fake API for login and registration: [DummyJSON Auth API](https://dummyjson.com/docs/auth#auth-login).